 Let’s say you are hiring for machine learning engineer even though the job role depends on the knowledge of data science, a machine learning engineer would be poles apart from a data analyst.
 A job title that is generic may hint otherwise then what you are actually looking for, triggering a lot of responses that aren’t going to be useful.

 You should also mention the kind of problem you want to get solved in the JD!
 The best data scientists are attracted to the problem.
 This basically means emphasize the intellectual aspects of the job.
-This will prove beneficial for the recruiter as most resumes would be of professionals interested in the problem emphasized in the job description.
+It will prove beneficial for the data scientist recruitment managers as most resumes would be of professionals interested in the problem emphasized in the job description.

 2. Narrowing Down The Job Title